AncientPages.com - On May 8, 1846, the first battle of the Mexican War was fought at Palo Alto.

 The Battle of Palo Alto was the first major engagement of the Mexican-American War.
 The Mexican army was significantly larger than the American force; however, American superiority in weapons and training carried the day.

 The battle began when General Zachary Taylor led 2,300 U.S. soldiers on a march to end the Mexican bombardment of Fort Texas.

-On the way, Taylor’s men faced 3,400 Mexican troops who were determined to stop the advancing American force.
+On the way, Taylor’s men faced 3,400 Mexican troops determined to stop the advancing American force.

 The battle was a victory for the Americans and began a long series of defeats for the beleaguered Mexican Army.

-The successful conclusion of the war also gave General Zachary Taylor hero-status, and led to a successful run at the Presidency.
+The war's successful conclusion also gave General Zachary Taylor hero status and led to a successful run at the Presidency.